cesarvr/keycloak-bible-openshift/monitor/README.md

 oc rollout latest dc/sso
 #deploymentconfig.apps.openshift.io/sso rolled out
 ```
+> Basically we create new container that will execute [our deployment script]((https://gist.github.com/cesarvr/a8b3e87befacfe80177044549a5a7811)).

-Once you restart you need to login into RHSSO/Keycloak, go to the ``Master`` realm, Events section, Config and select the metrics module should appear in the [Events Listener](Event Listener SPI) field.
+Once the container is deployed, you can now go to the ``Master`` realm, Events section, Config and select the metrics module should appear in the [Events Listener](Event Listener SPI) field.

 ### Quick Tour
 ![](https://github.com/cesarvr/keycloak-examples/blob/master/docs/module-install.gif?raw=true)